Scott Jackson (American football)

-Scott Jackson (born January 19, 1979) is an American former football offensive lineman for the Houston Texans of the National Football League (NFL).
-He was originally signed by the Tampa Bay Buccaneers as an undrafted free agent in 2004 and ended his five-year NFL career on the Houston Texans.
-He played college football at Brigham Young University.
+Scott Jackson (born January 19, 1979) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2004 after playing college football at Brigham Young University.
+Jackson was on the active rosters of both the Buccaneers and Houston Texans but never played in a regular season or postseason NFL game.

-Scott Jackson started his new career as a project manager for Sunbelt Supply, a valve distributor, and his current position is CEO of Floworks.

-High school
+Early life

 Jackson was a star offensive lineman for Palos Verdes Peninsula High School in Rolling Hills Estates, California.
 A three-year letter winner, Jackson was named all-west, all-state, and Los Angeles Times Lineman of the Year as a senior.
 He graduated from Peninsula High School in 1997.
 He was heavily recruited by Stanford, USC, Cal, UCLA, Washington, and Colorado State ultimately choosing to accept a full scholarship to BYU.

 College career

 Jackson redshirted his freshman year at Brigham Young University in 1997.
 After returning from a two-year mission for the Church of Jesus Christ of Latter-day Saints, Jackson started at center position.
 A broken fibula caused him to miss most of the 2000 season, and a knee injury cut his 2001 season short.
 During his junior year (2002), Jackson earning All-Mountain West Conference honors his senior season.
 At the 2004 NFL Scouting Combine, Jackson ran the 40-yard dash in 4.94 seconds, the fastest of any offensive lineman at the Combine.